Yeshayahu Leibowitz: Mind–body problem

 Leibowitz maintained the idea that Mind-body problem is inherently unsolvable.
 He argued that humans cannot rationally understand how a mental event causes a physical event or vice versa, nor can they grasp how such events are consistently and synchronously linked without understanding the original cause of this linkage.
-He aruged that the failure to understand the psychophysical connection reflects a fundamental limitation of human reason and cognition.
+He argued that the failure to understand the psychophysical connection reflects a fundamental limitation of human reason and cognition.

 Views and opinions

+A protester wearing a shirt with a picture of Leibowitz and the caption "I told you" (אמרתי לכם) in a protest for the evacuation of the illegal outpost of Evyatar.

 Zionism

 Leibowitz considered himself a religious Zionist and was affiliated with the Mizrachi movement.
 He viewed Zionism as a "historic opportunity for the renewed political independence of the Jewish people to test the values of Jewish heritage against the realities of modern statehood".
 He looked favorably on a system of law based on halakha.

 Following Israeli Declaration of Independence.
 Leibowitz was disappointed with the way the religious parties compromised with the secular government.
 In his view, they had prostituted themselves to the government to guard their own brand of religious sectarianism, subordinating religion to the government.
-He viewed the Chief Rabbinate of Israel as morally corrupt.
+He viewed the Chief Rabbinate of Israel as morally corrupt, calling it "datikan".
 As a result, he became disillusioned with Zionism as a whole.

+Leibowitz later claimed that Zionism is "not an ideology, but a complex of activities undertaken to restore independence to the Jewish nation in its own land - an expression of being fed up with being ruled by the Goyim".
+However, he claimed that he was never disappointed by the State of Israel itself, but by its injustices committed against the Palestinians.

 Following the Qibya massacre in 1953, Leibowitz became increasingly critical of Israeli government policy.
 He condemned the massacre calling it a moral and political abomination and warned that the use of military force without moral restraint would corrupt the foundations of Israeli society.
 Leibowitz also argued that such acts betrayed Judaism's ethical legacy and undermined the moral integrity of the nascent state.

 In 1956, Leibowitz wrote an article in Haaretz following the initial failure of the authorities to punish the perpetrators of the Kafr Qasim massacre, commenting with sharp irony that, in the name of the justice Israel claims to uphold, one might as well call for the Nuremberg laws to be overturned and the convicted Nazi officials to be exonerated, since they too had only followed orders from their superiors.